tsgrissom/PotterPlus/CONTRIBUTING.md

 #### I'm interested in obtaining write access.
 How would I do this?

 > I'm willing to bring in contributors with write access to the repository who can prove that they have a good idea of what they are doing with little to no guidance on my part.
-Contact me on Discord _Tyler#6978_.
+Contact me on Discord _T0xicTyler#6978_ or open an issue [here](https://github.com/grisstyl/BetterPotter/issues).

 ## Pull Requests